RenishSalakhana/todos_nodejs_app/README.md

 ##### Mysql2 🐬
 ##### Sequelize-cli 🧞‍♂️

-Ah, you may be thinking, "What in the name of binary code are these mystical entities – pgAdmin4, Postgres, Mysql2, and Sequelize-cli?" 🤯🤖 But do not let these seemingly arcane names daunt you!
+You might have stumbled upon these seemingly arcane names – pgAdmin4, Postgres, Mysql2, and Sequelize-cli. 🤯🤖 But do not let them daunt you!
 They are as approachable as a friendly neighborhood unicorn 🦄 or a cup of tea on a lazy Sunday morning. ☕🌞

 So, my dear friend, take a deep breath, relax, and let's embark on this fantastical journey together, where we'll transform these abstract words into tangible digital wonders! 🌌🚀🔧